|Care||Harriet Markell, Else Sokol|

 Executive Committee: Board officers meet at least once each month to provide vision and leadership for the board by looking at pertinent current and upcoming issues and determining how and when these issues are addressed.

 Facilities Maintenance/Management: Focuses on the maintenance, functional improvement and aesthetic enhancement of the synagogue building and grounds.
-Josh Greenberg, chair.
+Kevin Donner and Isaac Blum, co-chairs.

 Human Resources Committee: Works to ensure that our employees are treated professionally, fairly and consistently at all phases of employment.
 Joan Sager, chair.